 I wasn’t a big fan of peppers when I was growing up.
 My family grew only one type of pepper in their garden and that was some sort of bell-shaped green pepper.
 What I didn’t know back then was green peppers were immature fruits.
 Depending on the variety, green bell peppers change to red, yellow, or orange when fully ripe.
 Once bell peppers ripen, their flavor develops from pungent, and slightly bitter to a sweet, almost fruity taste.
 Our short growing season didn’t allow time for most of the bell peppers to mature fully.

-1. Selection: Choose varieties that mature quickly and are adapted to cool temperatures, so they ripen before the end of the season before your first frost.
+1. Select Quick Maturing Peppers: Choose varieties that mature quickly and are adapted to cool temperatures, so they ripen before the end of the season before your first frost.
 For sweet bell peppers, try growing Ace, Lady Bell, or King of the North.
-For hot peppers, choose Early Jalapeno, Hungarian Hot Wax, or Anaheim.
+For hot peppers, choose Early Jalapeño, Hungarian Hot Wax, and Anaheim.
 I have had great success growing all of these varieties in my zone 5 area.

 Common advice on growing peppers suggests keeping them a warm location throughout their seedling stage.
 Contrary to that advice, I grow my peppers in our cool basement.
 The plants grow slowly in this environment, but they are healthy, stocky, and will adapt quickly to the outdoors.
 Add a week or two to your seed-starting schedule if you are growing pepper transplants in cooler temperatures.

 Most pepper seeds sprout in about 7-10 days at a temperature of 70-80˚F. Germination will take longer at lower temperatures.
 Pre-sprout your pepper seeds for quicker germination, then transplant the sprouted seeds to your growing medium and place under lights.